-Einstein Discovery enables business users to automatically discover relevant facts and themes based on their data without having to build sophisticated software and statistical models.
+Einstein Discovery enables business users to discover relevant facts and themes using data in their Einstein Analytics datasets.
 It’s like having your own personal data scientist who can quickly sift through huge amounts of data to find the important correlations and make accurate predictions.
-Once it’s done analyzing your data, Einstein Discovery generates answers, explanations, and recommendations in a way that is easy for business users to understand.
+Once it’s done analyzing your Einstein Analytics dataset, Einstein Discovery generates answers, explanations, and recommendations in a way that is easy for business users to understand.

-Sure, you already have a team of business intelligence (BI) experts on staff to provide analyses and recommendations.
+Sure, maybe you already have a team of business intelligence (BI) experts on staff to provide analyses and recommendations.
 But what happens when the amount of data you’re analyzing is large, and the time you have is short?
-When you need a data scientist, do you have to beg, borrow, or hire one?

 - Why did it happen?
-What’s the diagnosis behind the facts?
+What are the factors that possibly contributed to the observed outcome?

-- What will happen?
+- What might happen in the future, based on a statistical analysis of the data?
 Is there a trend, or does this data represent an isolated incident?

 But even more, Einstein Discovery guides you in asking the next questions, the ones you didn’t know that you had.
 Most complex incidents have causes that weave through layers of interrelated variables, so go below the surface.
 Drill down.
 Einstein Discovery shows you where to drill.

 But Einstein Discovery isn’t a replacement for your team.
-While Einstein Discovery can surface causes and correlations, point your investigations in the right direction, and suggest answers, you and your team know your business best.
-Einstein Discovery is an additional team member, one that is always available to pitch in!
+While Einstein Discovery can surface correlations and possible influencers, help point your investigations in the right direction, and suggest possible answers, you and your team know your business best.
+Einstein Discovery is an additional team member!

 Now that you know what Einstein Discovery does, let’s look at an example.
-We use Einstein Discovery to understand what’s driving profitability by figuring out ways that we can improve margin.
+We use Einstein Discovery to understand what’s driving profitability by figuring out ways in which we can improve margin.

-As the VP of operations for a major automotive supplier, you’re responsible for the on-the-ground performance of your company’s business.
+Imagine that you are the VP of operations for a major automotive supplier.
+You're responsible for the on-the-ground performance of your company’s business.
 Opening the Salesforce app while heading into work on a Thursday morning, you’re greeted by a rapidly growing Chatter thread.
 The company’s CFO started it to find out why, all of a sudden, company margins are headed south.
-Then the CEO chimes in: “We must solve this issue immediately!
-Our strategy retreat starts next Monday.
-Let’s make that our first order of business.”
+Then the CEO chimes in: “We must solve this issue immediately!”

 So you pull your team together and focus them on the task at hand.
 By evening, you’re staring at a huge table of data, but you have no idea what caused margins to slip.
 Never mind how to fix the problem.